• Skip to primary navigation

 • cooked smoked sausage - smoked turkey sausage can also be used.

-• cloves of garlic - alternatively, use one tablespoon of ground garlic.
+• cloves of garlic or ground garlic.

 • creole or cajun seasoning